briandailey/briandailey.github.com/_posts/2016-02-07-beyond-the-code-pytennessee-2016-keynote.md

 in north Nashville to talk to a group of students interested in programming.
 I was joined by a panel of other developers.
 Most of the class was made up of Hispanic and African-American students.
 The panel was all white guys, save for one white woman.
+(02/11 Edit: this is incorrect - I forgot, Marcus Whitney was on the panel so it _mostly_ white guys).
 One of the students, a sixteen year old girl, was not afraid to name the elephant in the room:

 "Looking at this panel full of white guys: do we even have a chance?"